Skip to main content

 Associate Director, Consulting

-Susan leads a team of professionals that provide web, database, programming, code improvement, cloud application enablement, and education and outreach consulting services.
+Susan leads a team of professionals that provide programming, code improvement, cloud application enablement, web, database, and education and outreach consulting services.
 Her team is also responsible for providing training to our clients and the national HPC community.
 Susan was an early proponent of online learning and is an invited speaker on that topic and other advanced information technologies.

 Paul Redfern